jan-bogaerts/mark/src/markdownCode.md

 ### build service
 - the build service is a global singleton that processes all the text-fragments of the project-service.
 It uses a set of transformers to iteratively generate conversions on the different text-fragments.
-- async buildAll: to build the project, the service performs the following actions:
+- async buildAll: to build the project, do:
+  - if `CybertronService.activeEntryPoint.renderResults` exists, call it (async)with param `ProjectService.textFragments`
-  - for each text-fragment in project-service.textFragments: `this.buildFragment(text-fragment)`
+  - otherwise: for each fragment in project-service.textFragments: `await CybertronService.activeEntryPoint.renderResult(fragment)`
 - async buildFragment(fragment):
-  - for every transformer in the list of entry-points of the cybertron-service: `await this.runTransformer(text-fragment, transformer)`
+  - `await CybertronService.activeEntryPoint.renderResult(fragment)`
 - async runTransformer(fragment, transformer):
   - ask the transformer to render it's result (renderResult) (async)
 - debug: a property to indicate if the build service is currently in debug mode or not.
 Load the value from local storage upon creation.
 Save to local storage whenever the value is updated.